ansys/pydpf-core/docs/source/concepts/stepbystep.rst

 .. image:: ../images/drawings/operator-def.png

-This example shows how to define an operator from a model:
+This code shows how to define an operator from a model:

 .. code-block:: python